pallavig/unix-tools/README.md

 INSTALLATION
 ============
-Copy the folder from the given location
+Unzip the folder unix-tools.
-Set an environment variable `UNIX_TOOLS` as the path to the given sh files and jar file
+Set an environment variable UNIX_TOOLS to the path of unzipped folder.
+Set the PATH variable to %UNIX_TOOLS%\bin

 ##WC